-Effective principals studied by the University of Washington urged teachers to work with one another and with the administration on a variety of activities, including "developing and aligning curriculum, instructional practices, and assessments; problem solving; and participating in peer observations."
-These leaders also looked for ways to encourage collaboration, paying special attention to how school time was allocated.
-They might replace some administrative meeting time with teacher planning time, for example.
-The importance of collaboration gets backing from the Minnesota-Toronto researchers, too.
-They found that principals rated highly for the strength of their actions to improve instruction were also more apt to encourage the staff to work collaboratively.
-The importance of collaboratively.
+Effective principals studied by the University of Washington urged teachers to work with one another and with the administration on a variety of activities, including "developing and aligning curriculum, instructional practices, and assessments; problem solving; and participating in peer observations."22 These leaders also looked for ways to encourage collaboration, paying special attention to how school time was allocated.
+They might replace some administrative meeting time with teacher planning time, for example.23 The importance of collaboration gets backing from the Minnesota-Toronto researchers, too.
+They found that principals rated highly for the strength of their actions to improve instruction were also more apt to encourage the staff to work collaboratively.24 dent scores on standardized math tests.25 In short, the researchers say, "When principals and teachers share leadership, teachers' working relationships with one another are stronger and student achievement is higher."26

 More specifically, the study suggests that principals play a major role in developing a "professional community" of teachers who guide one another in improving instruction.
-This is important because the research found a link between professional community and higher student scores on standardized math tests.25 In short, the researchers say, "When principals and teachers share leadership, teachers' working relationships with one another are stronger and student achievement is higher."26 about pedagogy, and an atmosphere in which it's common for teachers to visit one another's classrooms to observe and critique instruction.27
+This is important because the research found a link between professional community and higher stuabout pedagogy, and an atmosphere in which it's common for teachers to visit one another's class-rooms to observe and critique instruction.27